M J Bridge

-The following pages are filled with conventions, but, please, do not feel that you have to use them.
+The following pages are filled with conventions.
+Please do not feel that you have to use them all.

 It is a common beginner’s mistake to jump into one or other of these conventions as soon there is the slightest whiff of a possibility of a slam.

 Such an approach does not constitute good bridge.

 There are two underlying guidelines relating to slam bidding.

 First of all, it is sometimes quickly apparent that you have more than enough for a slam between you.